Healthy Homes Guide to Cleaning and Disinfection

 The resources on this page will help you identify and use cleaning and disinfecting products that are safer for the environment or human health.
 When deciding which products to use, including those that are marketed as “green” or “natural,” it’s important to research and consider the product’s ingredients, potential impacts on your health, and for what purpose you’ll be using it.
 Note that green products are not guaranteed to be safer for your health or effective at what you want to use them for.

 In addition to the guidance provided here, we recommend following the recommendations on our Products page about always following label and manufacturer guidelines for all cleaning products.
+Note that CDC recommends using products on the U.S. Environmental Protection Agency’s (EPA) List N to disinfect specifically for COVID-19.

 Cleaning Product Standards